mantrobuslawal/bfmicroservices/pkg/platform/telemetry/README.md

 localhost:4317
 ```

-For Docker Compose, this will usually become something like:
+For Docker Compose, this will usually become:

 ```text
 otel-collector:4317